Focal Inverse Distance Transform Maps for Crowd Localization

+Alternatively, some methods focus on designing an appropriate map to cope with crowd localization, such as binary-like maps~\cite{abousamra2020localization,liu2019recurrent,gao2020learning} and segmentation-like maps~\cite{arteta2016counting, xu2022autoscale}.
+Among them, both trimap~\cite{arteta2016counting} and distance label map~\cite{xu2022autoscale} need to set the threshold of distance and number of the label in handcraft, which is empirical.
+Topological maps~\cite{abousamra2020localization} and IIM~\cite{gao2020learning} still apply box-level annotations in some challenge datasets (\textit{e.g.,} JHU-Crowd++ and NWPU-Crowd), which limits its application to the real world.
+During the testing phase, these methods regard the connected components of predicted maps as the head location.
+However, they easily fail in the congested scenes because the adjacent connected components may be linked together in dense regions.
+In other words, it is possible to incorrectly predict many heads as one.

-In view of the issues mentioned above, we propose a novel map named Focal Inverse Distance Transform (FIDT) map, which provides precise location information for each person.
-It is well known that the widely used density maps show blur and indistinguishable due to each head annotation filtered with a Gaussian kernel, as shown in Fig.~\ref{fig:intro1}(c).
-However, the proposed FIDT map is discriminative without any overlaps between nearby heads, even in extremely dense crowds, and the head locations correspond to local maxima, which means the counting result is equal to the number of local maxima, as shown in Fig.~\ref{fig:intro1}(d).
+Different from the above methods, this paper proposes a novel label named Focal Inverse Distance Transform (FIDT) map for the localization task, which provides precise location information for each person.
+It is well known that the widely used density map is blurry and indistinguishable due to each head annotation filtered with a Gaussian kernel, as shown in Fig.~\ref{fig:intro1}(c).
+In contrast, the proposed FIDT map is discriminative without any overlaps between nearby heads, even in extremely dense crowds, as shown in Fig.~\ref{fig:intro1}(d).